emqx/blog/en/201911/emqx-rule-engine-series-bridging-messages-to-mqtt-broker.md

 ## Scenario introduction

-This scenario requires bridging messages under EMQ X specified topics and satisfying conditions to EMQ X or other MQTT Broker.
+This scenario requires bridging messages under EMQX specified topics and satisfying conditions to EMQX or other MQTT Broker.

 **Reporting information on the device side in this scenario is as follows: **